 Leased lines were expensive to set up, maintain, and configure.
 It was also up to the consumer to create their routing over circuits.
 It entailed a significant investment of resources and time, which also took up a chunk of the company’s budget.

-At the turn of the 21st century, network engineers developed MPLS, which was designed to work over IP networks.
+At the turn of the 21st century, network engineers developed Multi Protocol Label Switching (MPLS), which was designed to work over IP networks.
 It was built to help organizations save money on service provider networks.
-MPLS used packet labeling and switching technology to send packets from source to destination along a predetermined path.
+MPLS uses packet labeling and switching technology to send packets from source to destination along a predetermined path.
 Some basic advantages of MPLS are optimized bandwidth use, resulting in fewer operational and maintenance costs.